biaperass/ICP_Merging_Meshlab/README.md

 ### Perform Alignment

 To start the alignment process, click on the respective icon (symbolized with letter A in the tool bar).
-It will launch the align dialog as it is shown.
+It will launch the **Align Dialog** as it is shown.

-mettere immagine finestra di dialogo
+mettere foto finestra di dialogo

 1) In the pop-up window you need to choose which point cloud is to be set as reference.
 Select **Model 1** (complete statue) and click on **Glue Here Mesh**.
 With this, an asterisk appears next to the point cloud name.

 2) Select **Model 2** and click on **Point Based Glueing**.
-The following window appears.
-In one side you have the reference point cloud.
-On the other side you have the moving point cloud.
+In the pop-up window, in one side you have the reference point cloud and on the other side you have the moving point cloud.
    This stage is called Points Pair Picking: the idea is to roughly align both point clouds by manually defining homologous points (4 points are recommended).

-foto modelli vicini
+   mettere foto modelli vicini

-Points are picked by double clicking with the left mouse button.
-They can be all selected in one point cloud and then all selected in the other point cloud (by the same order), or we can select one point at each time on both point clouds.
+   Points can be all selected in one point cloud and then all selected in the other point cloud (by the same order), or we can select one point at each time on both point clouds.
-To remove a point do CTRL + double click with left mouse button.
-After the points are picked, click OK.
-You can change the view point whilst selecting the points.
+   Controls:
+   - Double click: select a point
+   - CTRL + double click: remove a point

-At this moment you can see that both point clouds are roughly aligned.
-And another asterisk can be found next to the aligned point cloud.
+4) Click **OK** after picking the points.
+Another asterisk can be found next to the aligned point cloud.

-After the initial alignment is done we will proceed to the final optimization by running the ICP (Iterative Closest Point).
-Pay attention to the DEFAULT ICP PARAMETERS.
-They are set in absolute units.
-So it is important to have an idea of the units you are using.
-Terrestrial Laser Scanning point clouds are usually in meters.
+5) Click on Edit Defaults ICP Parameters before running the ICP.
+Default parameters are set in absolute units.
    - The sample number means the number of homologous points that the software will try to find and use for the optimization.
    - The minimal starting distance means the radius that will be used to find the homologous points in one point cloud starting with a set of points in the other point cloud.
    - The target distance is an average alignment error value that the software will try to obtain from the process.
 With terrestrial laser scanning point clouds, this value should be small (0.005m at least).
+   - The Rigid matching option should be selected if we are aligning point clouds that have the same scale.
+If we don’t select this option, a scale factor will be introduced in the final transformation matrix.
    - The Max Iteration Num is the maximum number of iterations that the software will perform.

-The Rigid matching option should be selected if we are aligning point clouds that have the same scale.
-If we don’t select this option, a scale factor will be introduced in the final transformation matrix.
+   mettere foto finestra di dialogo

-After clicking PROCESS, the ICP algorithm is launched and the results are shown in a log window.
+6) Click **Process** to launch the ICP algorithm.
+Results are shown in the log window.

-mettere foto finale
+   Mettere foto finale

+## Visual Customization

+This section covers how to customize the appearance of the 3D models: changing the color can be useful to highlight specific features, such as erosion or missing parts, while adjusting the light direction helps improve visibility and perception of surface details during visualization.

-## Color Visualization
+Color Adjustment:
+1) Select **Model1** in the Layer Dialog.
+2) Select **Points** in the Tool Bar (or in the Layer Dialog)
+3) Select **Vert** for shading
+4) Select **User-Def** for color.
+Select the little color square to choose a color.
+We impose red color to evidence the erosion parts.

+   mettere foto finestra di dialogo

+Light Adjustment:
+1) Select the **model** that you want to change light in the Layer Dialog.
+2) Select **Vert** in Tool Bar (or in the Layer Dialog).
+3) Select **Double** for Black-Face.
+4) Use **Control + Shift + left mouse button + drag** to change light direction.

+   mettere foto finestra di dialogo

 ## Merge the Aligned Models